scalespeeder/DayZ-Update-123-Console-PC-M4A1-SVD-New-Spawn-Military-Loadout-Custom-Json/readme.txt

 DayZ MILITARY Fresh Spawn Loadout Files For Console and PC Community Servers Instructions & Terms Of Use

 When installed correctly these files will spawn fresh players with a M4A1 or a Draganov (SVD) Military Loadout, with gear and randomised uniform.
-(DMR is loosely NATO, AKM is loosely Russian).
+(M4A1 is loosely NATO, SVD is loosely Russian).

 Limited Testing on PC Chernarus Local Experimental Server DAYZ Version 1.23 Nov 23.